xiaoxiaoflood/firefox-scripts/README.md

 </details>
 <details>
   <summary>Extensions Update Checker</summary>
-  Firefox checks for available updates every 24 hours.
+  Firefox checks for available addon updates every 24 hours.
 You can disable autoinstall updates, but then you'll only know there are available updates if you manually open Add-ons Manager.
 This script:

   - Disables autoinstall updates for every addon.
-  - Just after the daily check, if there's an update available it will open Add-ons Manager directly in "Available Updates" view, so that you can track changes before updating (you can click on the extension, then click "Release Notes" button).
+  - Just after the daily check, if there's an addon update available it will open Add-ons Manager directly in "Available Updates" view, so that you can track changes before updating (you can click on the extension, then click "Release Notes" button).
   - You can fill `ignoreList` if you are deliberately using an outdated version of an extension and don't want to be notified that an update is available.

   [Download link](https://raw.githubusercontent.com/xiaoxiaoflood/firefox-scripts/master/chrome/extensionsUpdateChecker.uc.js).